CodeupClassroom/venus-modified-lessons/spa/add_screen.md

 }
 ```

-And increment that version # to 0.0004!
+And increment the version # to 0.0004!

 ## Exercise